google/WebFundamentals/src/content/en/showcase/2017/playcanvas.md

 moving.
 The WebVR Lab, for example, has three sections.
 A main room, a mezzanine floor and a side room for the Hi-fi music player.

-Moving the user’s viewport through the world will often lead to discomfort.
+Moving the user's viewport through the world will often lead to discomfort.
 In the WebVR Lab we allow the user to highlight a location and click to teleport instantaneously.
-The user’s viewpoint never moves and so despite the somewhat unnatural sensation of moving instantaneously the user can move around a large space with no discomfort.
+The user's viewpoint never moves and so despite the somewhat unnatural sensation of moving instantaneously the user can move around a large space with no discomfort.

 In the case of a hand controller, we require the user to push and hold a button to activate the teleport target.
-This keeps the user’s vision uncluttered while they are looking around.
+This keeps the user's vision uncluttered while they are looking around.

-#### Moving the user’s viewpoint
+#### Moving the user's viewpoint

 Sometimes it is absolutely necessary to move the viewpoint.
 For example, when using Stationary or Seated VR it is possible to end up facing a wall with no